 It’s crucial for the sales, operations and engineering teams to work together to identify product specifications, costs and schedules before beginning production, to reduce and be better equipped to handle the inevitable curveballs during the production process.

 Challenges of custom-engineered products

 The two biggest challenges ETO companies must address early and often is customer churn and low margins.
-The two issues intertwine: A bad customer experience such as poor communication and unexpected changes can slow down the design process or alter cost estimates.
+The two issues intertwine: A bad customer experience such as poor communication, customer support, and unexpected changes can slow down the design process or alter cost estimates.

 These twin dangers pose a threat to legacy ETO companies with siloed teams, whose market share is being chipped away by nimbler startups who can collaborate with more agility on customer requirements, product updates, schedules and costing estimates.

 When custom-engineered products are made inefficiently using chaotic or antiquated processes, it wears on morale.